• Select By:

 2011

-A small format artwork where over 500,000 combinations of proper names, companies and cities are presented as random inequalities by two electronic paper displays.
-View Details.
+“X is not the new Y” is a small format artwork where over 500,000 combinations of proper names, companies and cities are presented as random inequalities by two electronic paper displays.

 People on People